-(i) Neutron Scattering

-Program Manager: Pappannan Thiyagarajan (Thiyaga), 301-903-9706, p.thiyagarajan@science.doe.gov
+(i) Neutron Scattering Technical Contact: P. Thiyagarajan (Thiyaga), 301-903-9706, p.thiyagarajan@science.doe.gov

-This activity supports basic research on the fundamental interactions of neutrons with matter to achieve an understanding of the atomic, electronic, and magnetic structures and excitations of materials and their relationship to materials properties.
-Major emphasis is on the application of neutron scattering and spectroscopy for materials research, primarily at BES-supported user facilities.
-A continuing theme of this program is the integration of material synthesis, neutron scattering experiments and computational modeling as this is vital to obtain controlled samples for careful neutron scattering measurements and modeling for in-depth understanding of the structure and dynamics.
-Also supported are innovative focusing optics for time-of-flight instruments, application of polarized neutrons for materials characterization and materials behavior at extreme conditions such as temperature, pressure, magnetic fields and combinations thereof.
+This activity supports basic research on the fundamental interactions of neutrons with matter to achieve an understanding of the atomic, electronic, and magnetic structures and excitations of materials and their relationship to macroscopic properties.
+Major emphasis is on the advancement of techniques and application of neutron scattering, spectroscopy and imaging for materials research, primarily at BES-supported user facilities.
+The goal is to foster strong interaction between the neutron scattering experiments, theory and high performance computation to accelerate fundamental understanding needed for predictive design of advance materials for future energy needs.